flittle8/cupper/content/patterns/structure and semantics/blockquotes.md

         [[[</blockquote>]]]
 {{</code>}}

-Reading systems will render the above code similiar to below:
+Reading systems will render the above code similiar to below.
+Text-to-speech software will often announce "quote" and "end quote" at the start and end of the quotation.

 ![A visual rendering of the above code as it would look in a book.
 The text that is wrapped in a blockquote element is indented.](/images/blockquote.png)